lifenautjoe/webpack-starter-basic/README.md

 ## Motivation

-I needed to make a drop your mail to stay updated of an ongoing developments page.
+I needed to make a plain ol' "drop your mail to stay updated of an ongoing developments" page.

-Using a frontend framework for this was silly, plus, I wanted an SEO friendly page without the need of a dedicated server.

-In a nutshell: **I needed a starter project that would let me use sass, ES6, load assets, add vendor prefixes, have a dev server, generate sourcemaps and optimize everything for production.**
+I didn't need anything fancy, no framework, no unit testing, simply a **starter project that would let me use sass, ES6, load assets, add vendor prefixes, have a dev server, generate sourcemaps and optimize everything for production.**

 I looked around and all I found were heavily specialized webpack starter projects (`webpack-angular-starter`, `webpack-react-starter`, etc) full of obscure configuration settings like `if (process.env.DEVTOOLS !== 'custom' && process.env.IS_KNOWN_ENV && common.config.helpers.loadPlugins())` and plugins configured in such an intertwined way that stripping undesired functionality is almost impossible.

 So I did this.

 ## Features

-* Separated development and production webpack settings that you can understand.
+* Webpack settings you can understand
 * Sass
 * ES6
 * Asset loading